Pregnancy calendar - Week 14

 Your baby is the size of a Lemon

 Now that you're 14 weeks pregnant your baby is around 9cm long.
-They’re starting to practise breathing movements, even though they get all the oxygen they need from the placenta and onwards through the umbilical cord.
+They’re starting to practice breathing movements, even though they get all the oxygen they need from the placenta and onwards through the umbilical cord.
 At this stage, your baby’s heart is pumping several litres of blood through their tiny body every day.

 You & your body